lisamurphy788/Mario-Memory-game/README.md

   Play Again

+  This function resets the game and reshuffle the cards so the user can enjoy another game and try to beat their previous score.

   ![Image of Play Again](/assets/readme-docs/play-again.png)

   Button Options

+  The user can see the options on the screen at the start of the game.

   ![Image of Button Options](/assets/readme-docs/button-options.png)

   Flips Counter

+  The flips counter shows the user how many times they have fliped a card.
+At the end of the game the win modal shows the total number of flips.
+The user can then play again if they wish to beat their score.

   ![Image of Flips Counter](/assets/readme-docs/flips-counter.png)

   Header and Footer

+  The header image is a image of all different characters of Mario.
+The footer has all active socials included.

   ![Image of Header](/assets/readme-docs/header-image.png)
   ![Image of Flips Counter](/assets/readme-docs/footer.png)